Jury selection, trial set for Monday in Pike County massacre - NewsBreak

 Wagner IV is one of four people accused in the April 2016 execution-style killings of eight members of the Rhoden family in southeastern Ohio.

-The jury will consist of 12 members and four alternates.Parents: How to find help after child’s sexual assault
+The jury will consist of 12 members and four alternates.New deadly drug combo being seen across Ohio

 On Monday, jury selection is expected to be finalized ahead of the trial, which is also scheduled to begin Monday.